harish201105/financial-data-dashboard/README.md

-# Financial Data Dashboard with React.js and Chart.js (Kendo)
+# Financial Data Dashboard with React.js and Chart.js (Kendo-UI)

 This repo contains resources for the SRM-Kzilla Club Recruitment Task for Frontend Dev